cyeunghl/clarenceyeung.github.io/README.md

 # Monochrome Natural Earth Globe

-This repository hosts a minimalist Three.js scene that renders a monochrome Earth using country polygons from the world.geo.json dataset.
+This repository hosts a minimalist Three.js scene that renders a monochrome Earth using Natural Earth's 1:110m land polygons.
 The demo projects geographic coordinates onto a sphere, creating a matte ocean layer with contrasting land silhouettes.

 ## Getting started